BYU Cougars men's soccer: History

 In 2001, BYU participated in its first international tour as a club team.
 The Cougars traveled for 10 days throughout Europe, playing 6 games in Spain and the Netherlands.
 BYU compiled a 4-1-1 record, with games in Spain against Vallecas CF, Rayo Vallecano reserves, and FC Barcelona reserves, and in the Netherlands against FC Sittard and Minor Nuth.
 In 2002, they spent 6 days in Pachuca and Mexico City playing 4 games against the various reserve teams of C.F.
 Pachuca and Cruz Azul, compiling a 2–2 record.

 Paralleling their efforts to increase the level of competition, BYU left the collegiate club division of soccer, and purchased a franchise in the Premier Development League (now known as USL League Two), where they began play in May 2003.
-Part of the United Soccer Leagues, this league provides the year round competition necessary to develop individual and team skills that in hand will better prepare them for success in their international travels.
-BYU is the only university sponsored soccer program to ever purchase a franchise and compete at a level considered higher than NCAA soccer in the pyramid of U.S. soccer development.
-Their first season in the PDL saw BYU in the Southwest division, competing against traditionally strong southern California sides such as Orange County Blue Star and Southern California Seahorses.
-Despite a 3–0 victory over Nevada Wonders in their first game, BYU's first season was a difficult one, and saw them pick up just one more victory all year, but BYU finished 4th the following two years.
-In 2006, BYU realigned to the Northwest division, and qualified for their first US Open Cup and their first playoffs.
+Part of the United Soccer Leagues system, the league provided year-round competition and cost $40,000 to enter.
+BYU became the only university-sponsored soccer program to purchase a franchise and compete at a level considered higher than NCAA soccer in the pyramid of U.S. soccer development.
+Their first season in the PDL saw BYU in the Southwest Division, competing against traditionally strong southern California sides such as Orange County Blue Star and Southern California Seahorses.
+The team won 3–0 over the Nevada Wonders in their first game, but finished their first season with a 2–13–1 record.

+BYU finished 4th in their second and third PDL seasons.
+In 2006, BYU was realigned to the Northwest Division, and qualified for their first U.S. Open Cup and their first playoffs.
 In 2007, the Cougars won their first divisional title, but the following year the team fell back to 4th place.
 BYU realigned to the PDL's Southwest Division in 2009 following the league's expansion in the Pacific Northwest, and they finished fourth in the table, three points out of the playoffs.
 BYU's tough time in the Southwest continued in 2010, a season in which the Cougars won just four games.

 In 2017, it was announced that the team would leave the PDL after 15 seasons to return to club status, and the club finished the season with its sixth NIRSA National Championship.
+The following year, the team would have their worst NIRSA National Tournament performance after losing to eventual national champions Florida 1–0 in the quarterfinals of the 2018 tournament.